Memories of John Cade

 It appears that it was not long before John renewed both his ‘performing arts’ interests with a local Drama Club and similarly with the Sea Cadets, where he eventually became the Commanding Officer of the Unit within the town – leading them with his inbuilt enthusiasm, sense of humour and a commitment to doing the very best for those young people involved.
 It is also clear from what has been said by a number of those who had been Cadets under John’s leadership, that he fulfilled this role in the same way as he had experienced Cyril running the Drama Club – challenging the young people when appropriate, supporting them when needed and above all seeking to help them fulfil their individual potential.

-And – by the sound of it, he may – again like Cyril – have similarly thought that he was running an unofficial marriage bureau alongside his more nautical responsibilities – including for his son and future daughter in law!
+And by the sound of it, he may again like Cyril, have similarly thought that he was running a marriage bureau alongside his more nautical responsibilities – including for his son and future daughter in law!

 One of John’ other interests was in cine photography and a short video, made from his collection of old movies, is now linked on the MDC website.
 This includes some early footage of John, along with Gordon and Ray Aylott, who were all members (and eventually Officers) of the Sea Cadet Unit – all at the same time as managing to still be 100% involved in the Drama Club!